-To ensure that research findings address the needs of state education leaders and institutions of higher education, and to help state agencies strengthen their own skills and capacity to carry out this type of research, CAPSEE’s program of core research was developed collaboratively with five partner states.
-Likewise, ongoing Center research is conducted jointly by academic researchers and state- and institutional-level researchers in these states.
-State partners provide data and work with academic researchers to plan and carry out studies with appropriate understanding of particular state contexts.
-To further broaden the impact of this work, affiliates from two additional states provide guidance and feedback and participate in Center activities.
+To ensure that research findings addressed the needs of state education leaders and institutions of higher education, and to help state agencies strengthen their own skills and capacity to carry out this type of research, CAPSEE’s program of core research was developed collaboratively with five partner states.
+Likewise, center research was conducted jointly by academic researchers and state- and institutional-level researchers in these states.
+State partners provided data and worked with academic researchers to plan and carry out studies with appropriate understanding of particular state contexts.
+To further broaden the impact of this work, affiliates from two additional states provided guidance and feedback and participate in CAPSEE activities.

 Partner State Representatives

 Alice van Ommeren is the director of research at the Technology, Research and Information Services division of the California Community Colleges Chancellor’s Office.
 She is responsible for overseeing state and federal reporting requirements and accountability frameworks, managing the collection of student record data for the 112 colleges in the system and providing leadership to a series of system-wide technology initiatives.
 She has been with the Chancellor’s Office for the past decade and served as dean of research, analysis and accountability since 2012.
 She received her doctorate in educational leadership from the University of the Pacific in 2010 and has published in several educational research journals.
 She is past president of the California Association of Institutional Research (CAIR) and ten-year board member of the Research and Planning (RP) Group of the California Community Colleges.